mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    - Wireguard mesh routes that provide the ability for individual clusters to securely reach private Control Center services and that also provide operator access to the clusters.
    - Automated handling of DNS/TLS termination for all public and private endpoints.
    - Various components such as Mojaloop Connection Manager (MCM) and an IAM stack to provide access control for Mojaloop services.
-   - Database configuration that is specified at deployment time in order to allow the operator to choose in-cluster versus managed services for MySQL, Kafka, Postgresql and MongoDB.
+   - Database configuration that is specified at deployment time in order to allow the operator to choose in-cluster versus managed services for MySQL, Kafka, PostgreSQL and MongoDB.
 - Provides High Availability and Disaster Recovery capabilities via the use of Kubernetes best practices.

+To work effectively with Infrastructure-as-Code, we advise you to have working knowledge of the following concepts and technologies:

+- **Infrastructure fundamentals**: to understand the resources you are managing (compute, networking, storage, identity and access management, regions and availability zones, and so on)
+- **Containers and orchestration** (for example, Docker, Kubernetes, control plane, worker nodes, and so on): to understand how to manage containerised resources
+- **Security and governance** (managing secrets, least privilege principle): to understand how to manage high-privilege resources
+- **At least one IaC tool** (for example, Terraform, Ansible): to understand how IaC tools structure modules, resources, variables, and state
+- **CI/CD and DevOps concepts**: to automate deployments
+- **AWS services**: to understand configuration options and best practices of AWS resources configured and managed via IaC tools (such as: EC2 (virtual machines), S3 (object storage), VPC (networking), IAM (identity and access), RDS (databases))
+- **Monitoring tools** (for example, Grafana): to observe and track what happens post-deployment

 ## Overview of Mojaloop IaC-based deployment